kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

   4. Generate a [new access token](/components/api-gateway-v2/#tutorials-expose-and-secure-a-service-register-an-o-auth2-client-and-get-tokens) if needed.

-- Make sure your client from OAuth2Client resource is registered properly in Hydra OAuth2 and OpenID Connect server.
-You need to call Hydra administrative endpoint `/client` from the inside of the cluster.
+- Your client from OAuth2Client resource is registered properly in Hydra OAuth2 and OpenID Connect server.
+You need to call the Hydra administrative endpoint `/client` from inside of the cluster.
 Follow this steps:

   1. Expose Hydra to your local environment: